koz/github-repo-search/README.md

     yarn start
     ```

-❕Check the GitHub OAuth token [configuration instructions](#rate-limit) for a better use of the application.
+❕Check the GitHub OAuth token [configuration instructions](#rate-limit) for better use of the application.

 ## Root Directory Overview